salaros/mr-press-child-theme/README.md

 # Mr. Press child theme

-A child theme of Mr. Press default theme, you should start your development from this code base
+A child theme of Mr. Press default theme, it's a starting point for your projects.